Updated: Nov 1

-Today, one of my daughter's leopard geckos shedded her skin for the second time since we’ve had them.
+Today, one of my daughter's leopard geckos shedded his skin for the second time since we’ve had them.
 My daughter read that it can take up to 24 hours for a gecko to completely shed it’s skin, and it took this gecko only about 15 minutes from start to finish.
 It made us think a little about why it would take such a short time to shed when it can take up to 24 hours.

-First, she’s a baby who is growing probably pretty fast.
-I think that would be definitely a factor because her growing body pushed the skin off easier.
+First, he's a baby who is growing probably pretty fast.
+I think that would be definitely a factor because his growing body pushed the skin off easier.
 Which lead us to the thought that adult geckos probably take much longer (which is where the ‘up to 24 hours’ came from).
 Since adult geckos are not growing anymore, it makes it harder to get the skin off.
 Plus, because if they’re like most others in the animal kingdom, as you get older, you produce less moisture and elasticity.
 Geckos, preparing to shed, release moisture between their old skin and new skin to make it easier to shed.
 I’m sure as the gecko ages, it produces less of this moisture.

 Which made my thought go to how it’s easier for the young to shed layers than it is for the old.
 Recently, I have come to understand ‘layers’ a little differently.